phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-devboard.md

   <img src="_images/zynq7000-sd-boot-mode.jpg" width="400px">

-- After that, to provide a power supply for the board, you should connect AC Adapter to DC socket on the board.
-For now leave `SW8` switch in the `OFF` position.
+- After that, to provide a power supply for the board, you should connect AC Adapter to the DC socket on the board.
+For now, leave the `SW8` switch in the `OFF` position.

-- To communicate with the board you will need to connect the usb cable to `UART` port (`J14`).
-The on-board uart-usb converter is used here.
+- To communicate with the board you will need to connect the USB cable to the `UART` port (`J14`).
+The onboard UART-USB converter is used here.

-- You should also connect the another micro usb cable to `USB OTG` port (`J13`).
+- You should also connect another micro USB cable to the `USB OTG` port (`J13`).

 - Now you can power up the board, changing the `SW8` position to `ON`.
 The `LD13` LED should turn green.

 - Now you should verify, what USB device on your host-pc is connected with the `UART` (console).
-In order to check that run:
+To check that run:

   ```
   ls -l /dev/serial/by-id